terra-reference/terraref.github.io/index.md

 **The Transportation Energy Resources from Renewable Agriculture Phenotyping Reference Platform (TERRA-REF) is a national high-throughput phenotyping platform that aims to revolutionize plant breeding.**

-**_Our goal is to accelerate breeding and the commercial release of high-yield bioenergy sorghum hybrids._**
+_TERRA will accelerate breeding and the commercial release of high-yield bioenergy sorghum hybrids._

 #### TERRA-REF's integrated phenotyping system components: